HiPERCAM/hipercam/README.rst

 specify pip3.
 If you want a self-contained install, I suggest looking into using "pipenv".

+I use the Qt5Agg backend to ensure that the important command
-To get the important command |setaper| working, make sure to use the Qt5Agg matplotlib backend.
-I have this set as the default in my .config/matplotlib/matplotlibrc file with the line `backend: Qt5Agg`
+|setaper| works.
+Others may work too of course.
+I have this set as the
+default in my .config/matplotlib/matplotlibrc configuartion file with the line `backend: Qt5Agg`

 Third-Party Modules
 ===================

-One of the great strengths of Python is its many modules allowing effective code re-use rather than re-invention of the wheel.
 Apart from Cython and trm.pgplot, I hope that most of the extras will get automatically installed if necessary by pip.
 So, if you have Cython and PGPLOT ready, you might as well try ``pip install . --user`` here and now.

-If something seems amiss, here are details of the third-party packages which you can either install via pip or by looking for the packages in your O/S package manager. e.g. under fedora, Cython appears as python3-Cython.
+If something seems amiss, here are details of the third-party packages which you can either install via pip or by looking for the packages in your O/S package manager. e.g. under fedora, Cython appears as ``python3-Cython``.

   astropy :
          astronomical Python package with lots of useful stuff.